qq583372062/AMDMicrophone/README.md

 * Microphone for Renoir-base laptops with digital microphone (aka ACP-based mic), see [this](#check-if-your-laptop-is-equipped-with-an-acp-based-microphone) to identify if your laptop is supported.

 ## What's not working?
-* Other CPU variants than Renoir, such as Raven/Raven2/Fire Flight/Van Gogh/Yellow Carp.
-Please open issues if you want support for these devices.
+* This kext may not work for other CPU variants than Renoir, such as Raven/Raven2/Fire Flight/Van Gogh/Yellow Carp.

 ## Prerequisites
 ### Check if your laptop is equipped with an ACP-based microphone